Thunderbird2086/OmniCode-9001/doc/build.md

 ## One more thing!
 - If you seek to unlock the true potential of your GlyphMatrix, legends speak of two mysterious modules: [**PhaseShift**](./build_phaseshift.md) and [**DeltaForm**](./build_deltaform.md).
 - When all three blocks are combined, the GlyphMatrix transcends its limits and evolves into **OmniCode:9001**, the ultimate keyboard fusion, worthy of the most legendary coders.
-Unleash your final form!
+Unleash your final form!:w